Adults and families with children who have applied for protection (asylum)

 What do you need to do?

-If you have any identity documents that you have not given to the police, you need to hand them in as soon as possible.
+If you have any identity documents that you have not given to the police, you must hand them in as soon as possible.

-- If you have original identity documents, you are to hand them in to your local police district.
+• If you have original identity documents, you must hand them in to your local police district.

-- If you have copies and photos, you are to send them to UDI.
+• If you have copies and photos, you must send them to UDI.

-It is important that UDI have all the documents in your case before your interview.
+UDI must have all the documents in your case before your interview.
 In this way, you can help to prevent your case from taking longer than necessary.

 What information regarding waiting times can UDI give you?

-There are many people who contact UDI to ask about the waiting time for their cases.
-We are not able to provide any other information about waiting times over the phone other than what is published on udi.no.
+There are many people who contact UDI about the waiting time for their cases.
+We are not able to provide any other information about waiting times than what is published on udi.no – that is, the same information provided in this letter.

 The people answering as part of UDI’s information service are the same people who process the cases.
 If we need more information from you to process your case, we will contact you.